-By samzenpus from Slashdot's a-little-zap-will-do-you department
+By Soulskill from Slashdot's can't-win-for-losing department

-By timothy from Slashdot's excuse-me-while-I-snap-this-glove department
+By timothy from Slashdot's nothing-good-will-come-of-this department

 concertina226 writes "If you think the crisis in the Ukraine is limited just to being just on the ground, think again.
 A cyberwar is flaring up between Ukraine and Russia and it looks like just the beginning.
 On Friday, communication centers were hijacked by unknown men to install wireless equipment for monitoring the mobile phones of Ukraine parliament members.
 Since then, Ukrainian hackers have been defacing Russian news websites, while Russia's Roskomnadzor is blocking any IP addresses or groups on social media from showing pro-Ukraine 'extremist' content."

 Adds reader Daniel_Stuckey: "On the other side of the border, RT — the news channel formerly known as Russia Today and funded by the state — had its website hacked on Sunday morning, with the word 'Nazi' not-so-stealthily slipped into headlines.
 Highlights included 'Russian senators vote to use stabilizing Nazi forces on Ukrainian territory,' and 'Putin: Nazi citizens, troops threatened in Ukraine, need armed forces' protection.'
 RT was quick to notice the hack, and the wordplay only lasted about 20 minutes."